-Having healthy cholesterol levels is important for avoiding heart disease, a heart attack or stroke.
+Having healthy cholesterol levels is important for avoiding heart problems.

-Unfortunately, most people try to lower their cholesterol levels doing the WRONG things.
+Unfortunately, most people try to get healthy cholesterol levels by doing the WRONG things.

-This is why they don’t get the desired results or aren’t able to maintain them long-term.
+This is why they don’t get the desired positive results or aren’t able to maintain them long-term.

 Most people are either taking harmful prescription drugs or they change their diet by eliminating the WRONG foods from the diet, such as healthy fats and cholesterol.

 Cholesterol Is GOOD, Not Bad For You

-The problem here is that cholesterol has many HEALTH benefits.
+The truth here is that cholesterol has many HEALTH benefits.
 It’s your friend, NOT your “enemy”.

-Cholesterol is needed to make your “youthful steroid” hormones – such as testosterone, estrogen, anti-inflammatory cortisone and a dozen more.
+Cholesterol is needed to make your “youthful steroid” hormones – such as testosterone, estrogen, anti-inflammatory cortisol, and a dozen more.

-This is why aging and the change in your hormones causes an increase in cholesterol.
+This is why aging and the change in your hormones cause an increase in cholesterol.
 In fact, there’s more information about this important topic under this article…

 Additionally, cholesterol is also needed to help absorb your fat-soluble vitamins – D, E, K, A, etc.